gjmm07/DS_Data_Visualization_2023_Finn_Heydemann/README.md

 ![Four Boxplots](./images/boxplot_all.png)

 The influence of global warming can be identified on the basis of individual weather stations (for example A922).
-For this purpose, the temperature is filtered using a moving average and the respective maxima and minima are marked.
+For this purpose, the temperature is smoothed using a moving average filter and the respective maxima and minima are marked.

 ![Filtered Temperature](./images/filtered_temp_A922.png)